voxel51/fiftyone/docs/source/teams/teams_plugins.rst

 -   Install
     `Apache Airflow <https://airflow.apache.org/docs/apache-airflow/stable/installation/index.html>`_
     on the VM
--   Install the appropriate version of the FiftyOne Teams SDK for the Teams deployment that you are connecting to
+-   Install the appropriate version of the FiftyOne Enterprise SDK for the Enterprise deployment that you are connecting to
 -   Ensure that your :ref:`team's plugins <teams-plugins-page>` are available to the Orchestrator, either by installing them on the same machine or by